Nahariya: Transportation

 Highway 4, the coastal highway, is the main north–south road in the city.
 Highway 89 starts at the Nahariya Junction in the city, and connects it with the rest of the Upper Galilee and Safed.
 Nahariya's public transportation hub is located at the eastern end of Sderot Ga'aton, near the intersection with Highway 4, and contains the city's train station and central bus station.
 Nahariya's train station is the northernmost station of the Israel Railways network.
 Sderot Ga'aton runs westward where the mouth of the Ga'aton River spills into the Mediterranean Sea.

 Demographics

 According to Israel Central Bureau of Statistics (CBS), in 2001 the ethnic makeup of the city was 97.3% Jewish and other non-Arabs, without significant Arab population.
-In 2001 there were 355 immigrants.
+In 2001, there were 355 immigrants.
 See population groups in Israel.
 According to the CBS, in 2001 there were 22,200 males and 23,700 females.
 The population of the city was spread out, with 29.5% 19 years of age or younger, 16.3% between 20 and 29, 18.8% between 30 and 44, 17.3% from 45 to 59, 4.1% from 60 to 64, and 13.9% 65 years of age or older.
 The population growth rate in 2001 was 4.2%.
+In 2022, 83.1% of the population was Jewish and 16.9% was counted as other.

 Following Israel's withdrawal from Lebanon in 2000 many ex South Lebanon Army soldiers and officers who fled from Lebanon settled in Nahariya with their families.